chris-av/kmbs-assessment/README.md

 I used Jest as my testing library.
 All my tests are javascript files whose name is appended with `.test.js`.
 You can run all tests globally using `npm run test` or you can run a sepecfic test by passing a file name as an argument to `npm run test`, for instance `npm run test generatePayload`.

+I used `nodemon` to restart my server on any detected change in the file.
+I this this for my personal convenience during my development.

 ## Notes on Approach

 I decided to make a class that would both describe and manage the state of the game itself.
 The client will make a request to the backend server, and the backend server itself uses an instantiated `Game` object to manage the game as it progresses.
 I have methods in the class so that the proper payload is rendered as the requests come in.